Bleala/Vdirsyncer-DOCKERIZED/README.md

 ## About Vdirsyncer
 **New in `2.4.1`:** A Vdirsyncer autoupdate function has been added! :) If you set `AUTOUPDATE` to `true` then `Vdirsyncer` will update itself including all dependencies at container startup.

 Also you are not able to set your own `UID` and `GID` anymore and the default value for both is `1000`!
 I have done this, to drop the root and sudo privileges completely.
-You should use a docker volume and just mount the `config` file into the container, [check out the docker compose.yml](https://github.com/Bleala/Vdirsyncer-DOCKERIZED/blob/main/docker compose.yml "docker compose.yml"), or when using bind mounts make sure that the folder is readable and writable!
+You should use a docker volume and just mount the `config` file into the container, [check out the docker-compose.yml](https://github.com/Bleala/Vdirsyncer-DOCKERIZED/blob/main/docker-compose.yml "docker compose.yml"), or when using bind mounts make sure that the folder is readable and writable!

 I will no longer push the `linux/arm/v7` docker image to the registry, because almost no one used this one.